 Matt invited reflections and then closed the meeting.

-Next meeting – 11th of September the Panel are meeting Mairi McAllan MSP the Cabinet Secretary for Housing and Gillian Martin the Cabinet S with in Scottish Parliament.
+Next meeting – 11th of September the Panel are meeting Mairi McAllan MSP the Cabinet Secretary for Housing and Gillian Martin the Cabinet Scretary for Climate Action and Energy in Scottish Parliament.

-19th of November 9:00 – 17:00pm at AQ5, Glasgow.
+19th of November a Panel meeting from 9:00 – 17:00pm at AQ5, Glasgow.